nox7/async-php-8-io-http/README.md

 	$child->start();
 }

-// Currently, ::run() blocks the top-level fiber and will await all the child fibers above.
+// Currently, ::run() is blocking the program and nothing below this
-// This will be changed to allow ::awaitAll() or simply ignoring it entirely for full asynchronous
+// call will run until the fibers above are finished.
-// processes.
+// In the future, a top-level fiber can be introduced to make the entire
-Async::run();
+// application fully asynchronous.
+One is used in the example.php file Async::run();
 ```